kralverde/py-bitmap-sparse-array/README.rst

 Iterating
 ^^^^^^^^^
-You cannot iterate over the `SparseArray` itself.
+Due to the sparse nature of `SparseArray`, it does not make sense to iterate over all values in the traditional sense because of possible omitted indices.
+Therefore, you cannot iterate over the `SparseArray` itself.
 Instead, 3 generators are provided.

 >>> sa = SparseArray()
 >>> sa[0] = '0'